-Out of 60 school-based CSE studies, we found no evidence of effectiveness at producing sustained reductions in teen pregnancy (0 programs) or STDs (0 programs).
-One study showed evidence of effectiveness, as defined above, at delaying sexual initiation but evidence from multiple replication studies was not confirmatory.
-There was no evidence of effectiveness at increasing consistent condom use-the behavior required to provide meaningful protection from STDs-and only two studies (by the programs' developers) reported effectiveness at increasing condom use frequency (a less-protective measure), findings that have not been replicated.
-We found no evidence of effectiveness for CSE's purported dual benefit-there were no sustained increases in both teen abstinence and condom use (by sexually active teens) within the same target population.
+Out of 60 school-based CSE studies, no programs were found to be effective, as defined above, at reducing teen pregnancy or STDs.
+One study showed evidence of effectiveness at delaying sexual initiation but the findings from multiple replication studies were not confirmatory.
+There was no evidence of effectiveness at increasing consistent condom use-the behavior required to provide meaningful protection from STDs-and only two studies (by the programs' developers) reported effectiveness at increasing recent or frequent condom use (less-protective measures), findings that have not been replicated.
+We found no evidence of effectiveness for CSE's purported dual benefit there were no sustained increases in both teen abstinence and condom use (by sexually active teens) within the same target population.
 CSE failure rates at producing sustained effects on targeted outcomes included 88% failure to delay teen sexual initiation and 94% failure to reduce unprotected sex.
-And seven out of 60 studies (or 12%) of school-based CSE programs found significant negative effects on adolescent sexual health and/ or risk behavior.
-Out of 17 studies of school-based abstinence education (AE)-which does not promote condom use-seven programs produced sustained delays in teen sexual initiation and only one found a negative effect.
+And seven out of 60 studies (or 12%) of schoolbased CSE programs found significant negative effects on adolescent sexual health and/or risk behavior.
+Out of 17 studies of school-based abstinence education (AE)-which does not promote condom use-seven programs produced sustained delays in teen sexual initiation, and one other program produced a negative effect.
 In addition, nine studies tested AE impact on condom use and none found a negative impact, providing strong evidence that AE does not reduce teen condom use.